-- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see Section 1.3, "Understanding Requirements and Permissions," on page 16. - 2 Start the Agent Manager Console in the NetlQ Sentinel Agent Manager program group.

-- 3 In the left pane, expand Agent Manager Console, and then expand Configuration. - 4 Click Global Settings. - 5 In the right pane, click Communications. - 6 On the Action menu, click Properties. - 7 If you want to modify the port for standard Windows agents, specify the port number you want your Windows agents to use to communicate with your central computer.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, expand Agent Manager Console, and then expand Configuration. - 4 Click Global Settings. - 5 In the right pane, click Communications. - 6 On the Action menu, click Properties. - 7 If you want to modify the port for standard Windows agents, specify the port number you want your Windows agents to use to communicate with your central computer.
 For more information about the fields on a window, click Help. - 8 In the left pane, click central computers. - 9 On the Action menu, click Scan All Managed Computers. - 10 When the central computer finishes scanning all managed agents, stop and restart the NetIQ Agent Manager service on all central computers in your configuration group. - 11 After you restart the service on all central computers, log on to each agent computer and manually stop and restart the NetIQ Agent Manager service.